Rhino horn trade

 With a burgeoning demand for rhino horn from consumer markets, preparations for the harvesting of rhinos has become a prevalent practice in South Africa.

-Many private rhino farmers are breeding rhinos, strategically removing their horns for the sale into domestic trade, a now legal practice in South Africa, or storing them in stockpiles pre-empting their commercial aspirations of a revival of the international trade in rhino horn.
+Many private rhino farmers are breeding rhinos, strategically removing their horns for the sale into domestic trade, (a now legal practice in South Africa), or storing them in stockpiles – pre-empting their commercial aspirations of a revival of the international trade in rhino horn.

 What are the consequences of the legal market in South Africa?

-The recent legislative changes and subsequent removal of the trade moratorium regarding the domestic trade in rhino horn was surrounded by worldwide scepticism due to the disastrous ramifications for rhino populations.
+The recent legislative changes and subsequent removal of the trade moratorium regarding the domestic trade in rhino horn, was surrounded by worldwide scepticism due to the disastrous ramifications for rhino populations.

-Whilst the ruling by South Africa’s High Court only had the remit to lift the national trade ban, the almost immediate translation of ‘domestic’ rhino horn auction websites into Vietnamese emphasises the murky motivations, desire and deadly potential for trans-continental sales in the imminent future.
+Whilst the ruling by South Africa’s High Court only had the remit to lift the national trade ban, the almost immediate translation of ‘domestic’ rhino horn auction websites into Vietnamese emphasises the murky motivations, desire, and deadly potential for trans-continental sales in the imminent future.

 The counter argument hinges on the notion that an increase in supply will lead to price reductions.
-However, the positive effects of these price reductions are largely uncertain, unproven and too high risk for a species so close to the brink of extinction.
+However, the positive effects of these price reductions are largely uncertain, unproven, and too high risk for a species so close to the brink of extinction.

-Can legally harvested rhino horn be kept out of illegal domestic markets and can domestic trade be sufficiently regulated?
+Can legally harvested rhino horn be kept out of illegal domestic markets, and can domestic trade be sufficiently regulated?

 Conditional trade in any guise cannot be sufficiently regulated and pressurises an already struggling system.

-What horn devaluation and protection methods are being trialled and implemented?
+Which horn devaluation and protection methods are being trialled and implemented?

 NGO’s and governments are trialling and implementing numerous rhino horn devaluation techniques to counter the ever-growing poaching epidemic in Southern Africa.